Mexico’s Long War: Drugs, Crime, and the Cartels

 Homicides declined in the first few years of Peña Nieto’s presidency.
 But 2015 saw an uptick, and by the end of his term, the number of homicides had risen to the highest level in modern Mexican history.
 Experts attribute this to the continued fallout from the kingpin strategy, territorial feuds, and cartel fragmentation.

-Andrés Manuel López Obrador (2018–present).
+Andrés Manuel López Obrador (2018–2024).
 Shortly after taking office, President López Obrador, also known as AMLO, announced that his government would move away from militarized attempts to apprehend cartel leaders and instead focus on improving regional security cooperation and reducing homicide rates.
-His “hugs not bullets” approach seeks to address the socioeconomic drivers of organized crime by creating job opportunities.
-Since 2018, his administration has launched an anticorruption drive and disrupted cartel finances; it has also proposed decriminalizing all illegal drugs and offering amnesty to low-level cartel members.
+His “hugs, not bullets” approach seeks to address the socioeconomic drivers of organized crime by creating job opportunities.
+Since 2018, his administration has launched an anticorruption drive and disrupted cartel finances.

-Though AMLO framed his strategy as a novel approach, some experts say his actions—including deploying a new military-led national guard to boost security—echo his predecessors’ tactics and are unsuccessful.
-AMLO also faced scrutiny over his alleged financial ties to cartels, and relations with U.S. policymakers have become increasingly tense.
-Meanwhile, the homicide rate continues to hover around record levels.
+Though AMLO framed his strategy as a novel approach, some experts said his actions—including deploying a new military-led national guard to boost security—echo his predecessors’ tactics and were unsuccessful.
+AMLO also faced scrutiny over his alleged financial ties to cartels, and relations with U.S. policymakers had become increasingly tense.
+Additionally, his ties with the military put him at odds with advocates for Mexico’s disappeared.

 What has been the toll on human rights?

 Civil liberties groups, journalists, and foreign officials have criticized the Mexican government’s war with the cartels for years, accusing the military, police, and cartels of widespread human rights violations, including torture, extrajudicial killings, and forced disappearances.
-As of 2022, nearly ninety thousand people have disappeared since 2006, primarily at the hands of criminal organizations such as the cartels, though government forces also play a role.
-(Experts say the real figure could be higher.)
+As of 2026, more than 130,000 people have gone missing or disappeared since 2006, primarily at the hands of criminal organizations such as the cartels.
 Local search efforts to find the missing and prosecute those responsible have often been stymied by cartel-related violence, government incompetence and corruption, and other factors.

 One prominent example of this was the 2014 abduction and presumed murder of forty-three students in Guerrero state, which prompted mass demonstrations over officials’ perceived incompetence and complicity.
 Later investigations purportedly found evidence that the police, military, and judicial authorities conspired with the cartels to carry out and cover up the crime.